jcoglan/rspec-eventmachine/README.md

 ### `AsyncSteps`

 To keep async tests clean, it helps to implement all the separate logical steps in them as separate functions.
-Using `AsyncStep`, you write a module containing definitions of all your test steps, where each method takes a callback.
+Using `AsyncSteps`, you write a module containing definitions of all your test steps, where each method takes a callback.
 You then mix this module into your tests, and you can use the methods without callbacks to write terse, flat tests.

 ```rb
 require "rspec/em"